-The Human Resources Office (HRO) handles all matters relating to employment at the college.
+The Human Resources Office (HRO) handles all matters related to employment at the College.
 This includes recruiting, determining eligibility, and carrying out the process of hiring employees.
-The selection process for faculty, management, classified, and limited term employees encompasses a well-monitored process that ensures the selection of the most qualified individual.
+The selection process for faculty, adjunct faculty, administrators, staff and limited term employees encompasses a well-monitored process that ensures the selection of the most qualified individuals.

 The HRO develops and implements job related minimum qualification standards and determines acceptable qualifying experience and education criteria in accordance with local and federal labor laws, established professional standards, benchmarks set by other ACCJC accredited colleges, input from department chairs and deans, and best practices.
 Experience and qualification equivalence in position openings are clearly and publicly stated in job announcements for faculty, administrators and staff.
-Job announcements are publicly posted in Guam newspapers, through the College website, and in professional publications when appropriate.
-Job descriptions are directly related to institutional mission and goals and accurately reflect position duties and responsibilities.
-(GCC Public Website Job announcements page.)
+Job announcements are publicly posted in Guam newspapers, in professional publications and on websites like the College's website, hireguam.com (part of the Department of Labor), and guamjobsonline.com.
+Job descriptions are directly related to institutional mission and goals and accurately reflect position duties and responsibilities (GCC Public Website Job announcements page.)

-The College assures the integrity and quality of its programs and services by requiring all applicants to submit a standardized Government of Guam Employment Application that includes supporting documents on professional and academic credential such as degrees, certificates and college transcripts.
-The supporting documents are checked by the human resources staff to determine if the credentials claimed are acceptable to WASC and the

-Accrediting Commission for Community and Junior College (ACCJC) and the Council for Higher Education Accreditation (CHEA).
+The College assures the integrity and quality of its programs and services by requiring all applicants to submit a standardized Government of Guam Employment Application that includes supporting documents on professional and academic credentials such as degrees, certificates and college transcripts.
+The supporting documents are checked by the HRO to determine if the credentials claimed are acceptable to The Western Association of Schools and Colleges (WASC) and the Accrediting Commission for Community and Junior Colleges (ACCJC) and the Council for Higher Education Accreditation (CHEA).
 Degrees and transcripts from non-U.S. institutions are evaluated by the National Association of Credential Evaluation Services.

-Between 2011 and 2015, the percentage of full-time faculty has increased from 51% to 67% (GCC 2015 Factbook).
-In 2015, there were 114 full-time faculty employed at the College, and 57 adjunct faculty.
+Between years 2011 to 2015, the number of full-time faculty members has increased from 51% to 67% GCC Factbook AY 2015-2016.
+In 2015, there were 114 full-time faculty and 57 adjunct faculty employed at the College.

 Hiring criteria for faculty is based upon the Faculty Classification Procedures established in Article XI of the collective bargaining agreement.
-Faculty and Management negotiate the minimum qualifications for faculty which are outlined in the GCCFU/BOT Agreement.
+Faculty and Management negotiate the minimum qualifications for faculty which are outlined in the GCCFU/BOT Agreement 2010-2016.
 Criteria for selection of faculty include experience within the field of study or area of expertise (as determined by GCC's Faculty Job Specifications Guidelines), effective teaching, scholarly activities, and potential to contribute to the mission of the institution.
 The Job Specifications in Appendix A of the GCCFU/BOT Agreement outline the responsibilities of faculty by rank.

 The Deans create the job descriptions with input from the chairperson of the respective department.
-This description is then forwarded to the HRO who determines if any selective factors are necessary.
-The HRO provides the announcement to the public allowing a minimum of ten (10) days before the deadline.
+This description is then forwarded to the HRO which determines if any selective factors are necessary.
+The HRO provides the job announcement to the public allowing a minimum of ten (10) days before the deadline to apply.